-DCH continues to work with the quality and medical management staff of the GF and the GF 360° programs to ensure their activities reflect the objectives, strategies and interventions documented in this plan.
-DCH provides feedback to the CMOs on an ongoing basis about all quality related reports submitted by the CMOs.
-DCH will be implementing face-to-face reviews of the submitted reports with the CMOs to support the CMOs quality improvement efforts.
-Report specifications are revised when necessary to better align the reported information with the stated goals and objectives of the work performed.
-Technical assistance is coordinated with the EQRO for the CMOs' PIPs to ensure they remain on track.
+DCH regularly reviews the CMOs' performance through the review of monthly, quarterly and annual reports.
+DCH provides feedback to the CMOs on an ongoing basis about all contractually required reports submitted by the CMOs and conducts meetings with the CMOs to collaborate on improvement strategies to eliminate challenges faced.
+DCH and the CMOs also solicit input from provider organizations within the state and regularly participate with the Georgia Chapters of the AAP and the AAFP to discuss performance improvement issues with practitioners, chapter staff and practice managers.
+DCH has implemented face-to-face reviews of the submitted reports with the CMOs to support the CMOs' quality improvement efforts.
+DCH revises the CMOs' programmatic report specifications when necessary to better align the reported information with the stated goals and objectives of the work performed, hoping to gain a clearer picture of the effectiveness of the program.
+Technical assistance is also coordinated between the EQRO and the CMOs for their PIPs.